emilhe/dash-extensions/README.md

 Note that this approach is not limited to function handles, but can be applied for any data type.

+### Inline JavaScript

+The `assign` function of the `javascript` module provides a more compact syntax where the JavaScript code is written as a string directly in the Python file.
+The previous example is thus reduced to,

+    import dash_leaflet as dl
+    from dash_extensions.javascript import assign
+    ...
+    point_to_layer = assign("function(feature, latlng, context) {return L.circleMarker(latlng);}")
+    geojson = dl.GeoJSON(data=data, options=dict(pointToLayer=point_to_layer))

+without the need for creating any .js files manually.
+The syntax is particularly well suited for small JavaScript code snippets and/or examples.
+Note that under the hood, the inline functions are transpiled into a .js file, which is written to the assets folder.

 ### Arrow functions

 In some cases, it might be sufficient to wrap an object as an arrow function, i.e. a function that just returns the (constant) object.
 This behaviour can be achieved with the following syntax,